amochuko/crypto-listing-finder/README.md

 # Token listing Finder

-This is a telegram bot which sources for listed Tokens/Cryptocurrency via Coinmarketcap API.
-It filters the listing by a marketcap that defaults to a minimum of 10_000_000.
+This is a telegram bot which sources for listed Tokens/Cryptocurrency in the Ethereum network via Coinmarketcap API.
+It filters the listing by a 24hr trading volume that defaults to a minimum of 10_000_000.

 Other feature is coming in soon.